YarinOmesi/rootkit_research/STEP3.md

 ## Implementation Notes
 Idea
 if `fd` of entry points to `/proc/<pidtohide>/fd/<fd with socket>` filter the entry.
+> seems that filtering the entry does not top `netstat` from displaying the socket, just without the pid.

 1. get the directory from `fd`
 2. if it is in `/proc/<pidtohide>/fd/`